danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 TEST(MyDeathTest, TestOne) {
   ::testing::FLAGS_gtest_death_test_style = "threadsafe";
-  // This test is run in the "threadsafe" style:
+  // This test is thread_entrypoint in the "threadsafe" style:
   ASSERT_DEATH(ThisShouldDie(), "");
 }

 TEST(MyDeathTest, TestTwo) {
-  // This test is run in the "fast" style:
+  // This test is thread_entrypoint in the "fast" style:
   ASSERT_DEATH(ThisShouldDie(), "");
 }
 ```